salesforce-marketingcloud/FuelSDK-CSharp/README.md

 ## Example Request ##
 All ExactTarget services exposed through the Fuel SDK begin with be prefixed with "ET_".
 Start by working with the ET_List object:

-Add a using statement to reference the Fuel SDK's functionality:
+Add a using statement to reference the FuelSDK's functionality:

->using FuelSDKt;
+>using FuelSDK;

 Next, create an instance of the ET_Client class: